isabella232/primetime.en/help/dynamic-ad-insertion/msapi_topics/ms-overview.md

 A typical configuration contains:

 * The Primetime manifest server
 * The Primetime Creative Repackaging Service (CRS)
 * A client, controlling a video player
 * A publisher, usually with a Content Management System (CMS)
 * A Content Delivery Network (CDN)
 * An ad server
 * A receiver for ad tracking reports

 The workflow varies based on a number of factors, such as if the CDN is Akamai, or if the client is performing ad tracking.
-For a diagram of the workflow for client-side ad tracking, see  about_notvsdk_client_ad_tracking/section_cst_flow .

 The manifest server interacts with video-delivery clients by receiving and responding to HTTP GET requests.
-The responses are M3U8-encoded manifests describing ad-stitched content, optionally including a JSON or VMAP structure (sidecar) containing detailed ad-tracking instructions (see [File formats](../msapi_topics/ms-list-file-formats/ms-api-file-formats.md)).
+The responses are M3U8-encoded manifests describing ad-stitched content, optionally including a JSON or VMAP structure (sidecar) containing detailed ad-tracking instructions (see [File formats](ms-list-file-formats/ms-api-file-formats.md)).

 A typical workflow looks like the following:

 1. The publisher sends the content URL and information for the ad server to the client.
 1. The client uses the information from the publisher to generate a manifest server URL and sends a GET request to that URL.
 This is known as the Bootstrap URL.
 1. The manifest server establishes a session with the client.
 1. The manifest server obtains content manifests from the CDN, which may include ad break information.
 1. The manifest server redirects the client to the master/variant manifest it generated for the client.

    >[!NOTE]
    >